Welcome to the biggest higher education social media engagement report we’ve EVER done!

 Relatable and down-to-earth videos were a huge page of NMU’s success on TikTok this year, like this one asking new students to pronounce classic Michigan words like “Ontonagon” and “Mackinac.”
 The video earned a 7.53% engagement rate by view by poking some gentle fun at the NMU community.
 With 716K views, it’s clear that this video appealed to a much broader audience than just NMU students and alumni, which is always good to strive for when creating social media content.

 Another of NMU’s top-performing TikTok videos jumped on the “mukbang” trend, where content creators share a meal with their followers and offer comments and reactions.
 The video features current students chowing down in an NMU dining hall and having a wide variety of reactions to the spice level of the corn dish they’re eating.
 The video is comical and a little silly, but seriously resonated with fans to the tune of a 16.7% engagement rate and more than 3.3 million views.
 Successful TikTok videos don’t all have to be highly-produced or scripted content: sometimes a slice of life from campus will land well with your school’s online following.

 Live Higher Education Social Media Benchmarks

-Browse our Live Higher Education Social Media Benchmarks for a real-time look at top Higher Education posts, engagement rates, high-performing hashtags, and tons more.
+Comparing your school’s social performance has never been easier.
+Browse our D1 and D2 live benchmarks for a real-time look at top Higher Education posts, engagement rates, high-performing hashtags, and tons more.
 You can even add these benchmarks directly into your Rival IQ account for always-on monitoring of these top brands.

 Need even more competitive analytics?
-Go head-to-head with a free report on Facebook, Instagram, or Twitter to see how you stack up against your top competition.
+Go head-to-head with a free report on TikTok, Facebook, Instagram, or Twitter to see how you stack up against your top competition.
 See what makes your competitors tick with key insights and actionable advice you can start using now to come out on top.